 Taylor Brothers Farms

 Taylor Brothers prunes are a portable, convenient, energy-loaded snack, full of potassium, antioxidants, Vitamin A, and a wide variety of phytochemicals.
 Prunes also have a low glycemic index and help the body absorb calcium.
-Make an easy smoothie with prune nectar and Wallaby Organics yogurt.
+Make an easy smoothie with prune nectar and Wallaby Yogurt Company.
 Use prune extract in cooking.

 C. J. Olson Cherries (below)

 Tart cherries are one of the few known food sources of melatonin, a potent antioxidant that helps with natural sleep patterns.
 They’re also rich in beta-carotene (Vitamin A), plus Vitamin C, potassium, magnesium, iron, folate and fiber.
 Mix Tart Cherry Juice Concentrate with water for a cherry drink, or use to flavor ice cream or yogurt.

 Figs' full flavor and chewy texture make them a deliciously portable and healthy snack, rich in complex carbohydrates, dietary fiber and essential minerals such as potassium, iron and calcium.
 Figs contain no fat, saturated fat, cholesterol or sodium.